6V电影网 Humanities Studio Fellows

 Susan McWilliams Barndt is a professor of Politics.
 She will use the fellowship year to work on a project about the unlikely 1960s alliance between the Hells Angels and the Merry Pranksters.

-M. Bilal Nasir, professor of Asian American Studies, will use the "Connections" year to examine overlapping histories of racism, solidarity politics, and the question of in/commensurability of distinct traditions and forms of life in twentieth and twenty-first century Los Angeles.
+M. Bilal Nasir, assistant professor of Asian American Studies, will use the "Connections" year to examine overlapping histories of racism, solidarity politics, and the question of in/commensurability of distinct traditions and forms of life in twentieth and twenty-first century Los Angeles.
 His work traces the origins of the War on Terror to the post-WWII era, querying connections between anti-Muslim racism and other forms of racial domination (e.g. anti-Black racism, anti-immigrant racism, settler colonialism).

 Karen Parfitt is a professor of Neuroscience and Molecular Biology and studies molecular mechanisms of synaptic communication.
 During her fellowship year she will focus on the how mental health disorders, particularly bipolar disorder and major depressive disorder, have influenced the artistic temperament of writers.
 The availability of drugs that manipulate synaptic connections, and possible genetic treatments on the horizon, raise important questions regarding whether these technologies will help or hinder the production of art.